35percent/newblog/_posts/2021-06-19-how-southwark-lost-£46-6-m.md

 The situation becomes particularly alarming in the light of the appeal court judgement, which interpreted the phrase *the land and a sum of money sufficient for the construction* to mean not just the land in a physical sense, but also to include the value of the land.

-In reaching this interpretation the court was adopting the reasoning, not just of Delancey's barrister, but of Southwark's barrister, who joined his colleague representing the offshore, tax-avoiding property developer, in painting the 'sum of money', needed by a local authority to build social housing, as a 'windfall' they simply were not entitled to, under the terms of s106 and according to planning regulations.
+In reaching this interpretation the court was adopting the reasoning, not just of Delancey's barrister, but of Southwark's barrister, who joined his colleague representing the offshore, tax-avoiding property developer, in painting the 'sum of money', needed by a local authority to build social housing, as a 'windfall' (CHECK QUOTE) they simply were not entitled to, under the terms of s106 and according to planning regulations.

 ### Who will pay for the social housing?